Falk Foundation / Guts UK awards

 Created in partnership with Guts UK, the Awards have been established with the specific aim of encouraging and rewarding medical students and healthcare professionals with a research interest in gastroenterology and hepatology.

-Highlights from the 2024 Awards event can be viewed below.
+Highlights from the 2025 Awards event can be viewed below.

 Awards History

-Founded in 2006 and first set winners announced in 2007, the Dr. Falk/Guts UK Awards, in partnership with the British Society of Gastroenterology, have been proudly rewarding and supporting medical students, junior doctors, specialist nurses, dietitians and pharmacists working in research or service quality improvement by providing prize money, grants and peer acknowledgement to the talented and dedicated winners.
+Founded in 2006 and first set winners announced in 2007, at the time called Dr. Falk/Guts UK Awards, in partnership with the British Society of Gastroenterology, have been proudly rewarding and supporting medical students, junior doctors, specialist nurses, dietitians and pharmacists working in research or service quality improvement by providing prize money, grants and peer acknowledgement to the talented and dedicated winners.

 After initially offering the competition to junior doctors and medical students, in 2012, Dr. Falk extended the awards to recognise the specialist nurses who are committed to improving the care and services for their IBD/ gastroenterology or hepatology patients.
 The winners of each category receive financial support to enable them to continue with their chosen work as well as a chance to network and share their passion with their peers or other experts in the therapy area.